4. Library Management System

 10. Bug Tracking System

-This system helps track and resolve bugs in software development projects.
-Developers can log bugs, assign tasks, set priorities, and monitor the progress of bug resolution.
-It helps in improving software quality and productivity.
+This system helps to track and manage bugs in software development projects.
+Developers can log the bug, assign a task to a developer, set the priority level of a bug or task and also can track its progress.
+It’s helpful in improving software quality + productivity.

 Technologies Used: Java, MySQL, Servlet, JSP.